Wreckfest 2 – Latest News And Full Release Date

 Overhauled Physics & Gameplay

 The big news for Wreckfest 2 is the completely rebuilt physics simulation engine.
-Bugbear states they’re taking “full advantage of modern hardware” to deliver the ultimate destruction engine.
+Bugbear said they’re taking “full advantage of modern hardware” to deliver the ultimate destruction engine.

-The ROMU engine promises improved crashes, more intricate damage simulation, and plenty of other improvements that will (somehow) make every collision feel even more impactful and satisfying than the O.G. game.
+The ROMU engine improves the crashes and provides more intricate damage simulation, making collisions more impactful and satisfying than the original.

 Revamped Game Modes

-The initial Early Access launch will include three core modes: Racing, Derby, and Multiplayer, supporting up to 34 players.
+The initial Early Access launch includes three core modes: Racing, Derby, and Multiplayer, supporting up to 24 players.

 While you were able to create your drift-focus races in the original, it’ll be incredible if they pull it out of the bag with a specific drift mode this time around.
-There’s no word yet, but it doesn’t stop us from remaining hopeful for now!
+There’s still no word, but it doesn’t stop us from remaining hopeful for now!

 Online play will receive significant updates during Early Access, including a new skill-based matchmaking system, ensuring you’ll be pitted against drivers of similar ability.
 This should lead to more balanced and enjoyable online races, whether you’re a seasoned pro or a newcomer to the franchise.